 - the wing was designed in terms of geometry as a 1: 2 scale copy of the wings of the Savoia Marchetti SM-79b;

-- in a ranking of fighter jets it was ranked 4th in the world in 1939 and ranked tenth in 1943;
+- in a ranking of fighter aircraft as ranked 4th in the world in 1939 and ranked tenth in 1943;

-- it was manufactured “on its knees”, tinkering with assemblies from several planes, the Romanian designers having a minimal role;
+- it was manufactured as a hodgepodge, tinkering with assemblies from several planes, the Romanian designers having a minimal role;

 - it was underpowered, with an engine of too little power;

-- the engine consumes a lot of oil;
+- the engine consumed a lot of oil;

 - it was difficult to fly, especially on landing;

-and the list is long … We will strive to “disassemble” these stories step by step, bringing verified arguments.
+and the list is long.
+We will strive to dismantle these stories step by step, bringing verified arguments.